rsimon/scala-force-layout/README.md

 To build a .jar package type ``sbt package``.
 To generate a project for the [Eclipse IDE](http://www.eclipse.org/), type ``sbt eclipse``.

-## Current Version

-The current version of _Scala Force Layout_ is 0.2.0.
-Download the jar for Scala 2.10 here: [scala-force-layout_2.10-0.2.0.jar](http://rsimon.github.com/files/scala-force-layout_2.10-0.2.0.jar)

 ## Future Work

 There are many things on the list - feel free to help out if you care to!

 * _"The last thing we need is another graph API."_ // TODO use the [Tinkerpop Blueprints](https://github.com/tinkerpop/blueprints/wiki) graph model
 * _"Mutable state, everywhere."_ // TODO parts of the code are really ugly and need to be made more functional & Scala-idiomatic
-* _"Speed is of the essence."_ // TODO trying [Scala's parallel collections](http://docs.scala-lang.org/overviews/parallel-collections/overview.html)
+* _"Speed is of the essence."_ // TODO I tried [Scala's parallel collections](http://docs.scala-lang.org/overviews/parallel-collections/overview.html)
-  seemed to reduce processing time to almost 50%.
-There seem to be locking effects with the UI code which eliminate the speedup, so (again) a little more immutability on the graph would be helpful.
+  on parts of the algorithm and that reduced processing time to ~60%.
+Some locking effects with the UI code seemed to eliminate the benefits, though.
+So - again - an immutable version of the graph would be helpful.
 * _"Where can I click?"_ // TODO create a renderer that produces an interactive graph, complete with draggable nodes and such
 * _"Yeah, but I want my labels pink!"_ // TODO add a mechanism to control node, edge and label style
 * _"Sorry, I don't code."_ // TODO A simple command-line wrapper that opens some [GraphSON](https://github.com/tinkerpop/blueprints/wiki/GraphSON-Reader-and-Writer-Library),